What is Post-Concussive Syndrome?

 You do not have to fight the insurance companies alone.
 An experienced disability attorney will guide you through the process and give you the best chance of getting the benefits you deserve.
 Even if you have already applied and you have been denied, you are not out of luck.
 The experienced disability attorneys at the Ortiz law firm can help you through the process, from appeals to potential litigation.

 While the process can be daunting, your expert disability attorney will be able to guide you through the process.
 They do not get paid until you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.
 Our law experts will focus on your case so you can focus on your illness.

-The Ortiz law firm has successfully represented people in disability cases across the United States.
-If you would like to talk to one of our experienced disability lawyers about your cognitive impairment and how it affects your life, call us at (850)308-7833.
+The Ortiz Law Firm has successfully represented people in disability cases across the United States.
+If you would like to talk to an experienced disability lawyer about your cognitive impairment and how it affects your life, call us at (888) 321-8131.